Hardwood Colors Homebuyers Want

 When you are thinking about putting your home on the market, there are numerous factors to consider and many plans to be made.
 From price to timing and everything in between, you want your house to look its very best, for the listing photos through to that last showing.

 Hardwood floors are a major selling point for just about any home so it is no surprise that a fresh, contemporary stain can add substantial value to the selling price of your home.
 When choosing a hardwood flooring color for a house that you are planning to sell, keep in mind that the color of the floor should match the style of the home, the neighborhood and the climate, not necessarily your personal taste or furnishings.

-If you’re considering refinishing your hardwoods, or installing new floors all together, we’ve got a few tips to ensure buyers fall head over heels for your fabulous floors.
+If you’re considering refinishing your hardwoods or installing new floors we have a few tips to ensure buyers fall head over heels for your fabulous floors.

 In the end, you have to choose a stain color that feels appropriate to your home, personal aesthetic, and neighborhood.
 Luckily, whether you’re looking to revive your existing floors, or ready to invest in some new ones — our Flooring Experts can help you every step of the way.
-Call us today…